jeff-hykin/prolog_world/README.md

 ## Whats the general objective?

 - The goal is to make an agent that gets through wumpus world maze without dying

+![WumpusWorld](https://user-images.githubusercontent.com/17692058/137557916-d0179dde-e619-40ea-a965-8777c33fde23.png)

+- (Your agent ^ is the robot-person)
 - Wumpus World is dark (your agent can't see anything)

-![WumpusWorld](https://user-images.githubusercontent.com/17692058/137557916-d0179dde-e619-40ea-a965-8777c33fde23.png)

-- (Your agent is the robot-person in the image)
 - However, the agent can perceive a few things
     - Stench (wumpus is nearby)
     - Breeze (pit of spikes is nearby)